Note: This article also appears at CollegeHoopsNet.com.

 Arizona Team Breakdown

 The frontcourt of Arizona is one of the most talented and versatile in the country.
 Senior Ivan Radenovic, sophomore Marcus Williams, and freshman Chase Budinger form an excellent trio capable of matching up with most frontcourts and creating mismatches all over the floor.
-Radenovic has had a breakout season so far this year, leading the team in rebounding while also placing second in points and assists.
+Radenovic has had a breakout season so far this year, leading the team in scoring and rebounding while also placing second in assists.
 He is a very good inside-outside scorer who can shoot the ball with efficiency and also bang on the interior.
 He is one of the most difficult match-ups in the Pac-10 due to his versatility.
-Radenovic is also one of the best 6-10 free-throw shooters you will find, hitting his shots at an 90% clip from the line.
+Radenovic is also one of the best 6-10 free-throw shooters you will find, hitting his shots at an 88% clip from the line.
 Williams had a great finish to last season, and has carried that over to this year.
 He is an outstanding inside-outside scorer who is one of the best shooters in the conference.
 He is also a good defender.
-Williams is averaging over 24 points per game in Pac-10 play, and is shooting 61% from the field during that span.
-He has been somewhat inconsistent at times this season, but is definitely hitting his stride when it counts.
+Williams is averaging 22 points over his last three games, and is shooting 78% from the field during that span.
+He has been somewhat inconsistent at times this season, but seems to be hitting his stride.
 Budinger has been one of the major impact freshmen this season in college basketball.
-He has scored at least 12 points in every game except three so far—but two of them were in Pac-10 play, which could mean he might be hitting a wall.
-However, he has shown the ability to score in a variety of ways and is exciting to watch.
+He has scored at least 12 points in every game except one so far, and has shown the ability to score in a variety of ways.
 He is also a solid rebounder and an excellent passer.
 The supremely athletic Budinger was called the most talented recruit to ever play at Arizona by Lute Olson.
 Jordan Hill and Brett Brielmaier provide depth off the bench, but play less than ten minutes per game.

 Post a Comment